-The Hill Players are made up of students majoring in or interested in the field of drama.
-The group produces at least one major production each semester, along with a number of one-act plays and programs performed for local clubs and organizations.
+The Hill Players are students majoring in or interested in drama.
+The group produces at least one major production each semester, along with several one-act plays and programs performed for local clubs and organizations.
 To be eligible for participation, a student should enroll in DRAM 1120, since rehearsals are held during the scheduled meeting of this class.